 Burned Documentary Screenings

-We're proud to present screenings of Burned at locations across Nova Scotia this fall.
+We're pleased to announce that our Fall screening series of Burned at locations across Nova Scotia has been extended into 2019.
 Burned examines the rise of biomass in the Eastern United States.
 These are the same issues Nova Scotia is facing today.
 Following each film, we'll have a Q&A to discuss what is happening with our forests.
+Email email@example.com if you'd like to organize a screening in your community.
 Check back soon for more dates and locations:

 Public Land Conservation